TeRacksito/PC-Componentes-Clone/README.md

 PC-Componentes-Clone is a full-stack project designed to replicate the functionalities of the popular e-commerce platform [PC Componentes](https://www.pccomponentes.com).
 The project leverages modern web technologies to create a robust, scalable, and maintainable architecture.
 It includes a React frontend, a Node.js backend, and a MySQL database, all orchestrated using Docker.

+## Main branch

+Main branch should be a functional version of the project, in terms of basic features and, more over, project structure.
+This means that the main branch should be always deployable and functional, no matter what development stage the project is.

 ## Features

 - **Frontend**: Built with React, TypeScript, and Vite.
 Uses Tailwind CSS for styling and React Router DOM for navigation.